Science of Yoga Book

 I love the breadth of topics she covers, with an introduction to the many of the systems of the body, amazingly illustrated yoga poses loaded with anatomy and kinesiology concepts…This will be a great resource for curious yoga students of all levels, and a wonderful addition to the reading list for yoga teacher trainings.

 -Baxter Bell, MD, C-IAYT of Yoga for Healthy Aging

 Science of Yoga, is situated between Norman Cousins and Oprah Winfrey on my bookshelf.
 The asana explanations and images are rich in detail and information, but the questions and answers section alone is worth the price of the whole book.
 Just excellent.

 -Steffany Moonaz, PhD, C-IAYT of Yoga for Arthritis

 A must-read for all yoga practitioners who want an easy to read, beautifully laid out introduction to yoga as a science.
 Ann Swanson skillfully blends wisdom from the yoga texts with basic functional anatomy.

 -Shirley Telles, PhD (Neurophysiology), MBBS, MPhil, DSc (Yoga), Director Patanjali Research Foundation, Yoga Researcher

 Ann is not only a great writer she is also a researcher and this book demonstrates that.
 A book like this has long been needed.
 A book that carefully explains what matters and why without going into unnecessary and often difficult to understand concepts.
 Highly recommend.

 -Michael Lee, MA, C-IAYT, Founder of Phoenix Rising Yoga Therapy

-Currently, SCIENCE OF YOGA is available in the US, UK, and Canada in print and digitally world-wide.
+Currently, SCIENCE OF YOGA is available in the US, UK, Canada and Spain in print and digitally world-wide.
 I am excited to announce that SCIENCE OF YOGA will be translated and released in the following languages: